Darius-ss10/The-Twitch-Bot/README.md

 - It can time out users

-This bot has an economy system that allows users to earn Vons (the currency of the bot) by watching the stream and to bet them by playing games.<br />
+This bot has an economy system that allows users to earn Vons (the currency of the bot) by being active in the stream's chat and to bet them by playing games.<br />
 The accepted commands are:
 - !commands = show all the commands
-- !help = information about Vons
+- !help = show information about Vons
 - !vons = show how many Vons you have
-- !love = random love message (e.g. !love @user)
+- !love = random love percentage between 2 users (e.g. !love @user)
 - !bj = blackjack (e.g. !bj start 1000 or !bj start all)
 - !rps = rock, paper, scissors (e.g. !rps rock 2000 or !rps rock all)
 - !roulette = Russian roulette
 - !wise = how wise the chatters were today
-- !grinch = subs can steal Vons from plebs
+- !grinch = subs can steal Vons from plebs (aka non-subs)
 - !flower = give flowers to a random person in chat

 MODS only commands: